Philippe734/yt-redirect-invidious/README.md

+# webextension for Brave
-# yt-redirect-invidious
+## yt-redirect-invidious
-Left clic to open with invidious, for Brave
+Add entry in the left clic popup menu of Brave, to open a video YouTube with invidious For Brave because specific restrictions